TesseractCat/ginny-lover/readme.md

             right chord?
 (1 or 0)
 ```

-The spacebar outputs F15, as it is independent from the chording.
+The spacebar outputs F16, as it is independent from the chording.
+The left thumb outputs F15.

 ## Dependencies